 One Sunday afternoon we’re sitting at a table in the window of Wilde in the Lakeview neighborhood of Chicago.
 As usual, we’re feeling down on our corporate jobs and the prospect of another dull and unchallenging week.
 Suddenly Paul says, “Let’s take off for a year.”

 I’m feeling crabby; the usual Sunday afternoon crabbiness.
 I say, “I don’t even see the point of talking about stuff like this.
-It’s too depressing to talk about the exciting things we’ll never do while we continue to slave away.
+It’s too depressing to talk about the exciting things we’ll never do.
 I’d rather not dream anymore.”
 I’m thinking he’s talking about Europe, and I start listing all of the challenges and expenses of an expatriate trip.
 “No,” Paul says, “let’s get a car and travel around the US, Mexico, Canada.
 Let’s go everywhere and anywhere we want to go.”

 Well, that’s another story, I think.
 We could do this.
 I would love to do this.
 We’ve done this before and we’ve done it well.
 For our honeymoon, we rented a car and drove a circuit from Denver to the Grand Canyon and back.
 I’d never been happier.
 Sure, we got a little stressed at the end, but I’m sure that was because I was in a major funk, thinking of returning to work.
 And there would be no return to work this time.